-Google Hangouts Smart Upgrade For Better Business Viability: Is Slack’s Time Up?
+Google Hangouts Upgraded For Better Business.
+Alarm Bells For Slack

 With Hangouts Meet everything is done with a simple link that is a URL, which one can share with the participants by email or by an invitation in Google’s calendar.
 In addition, Hangouts will also create a unique phone number for people who do not have an Internet connection.

 The second feature presented Thursday is Hangouts Chat, Google’s bet to compete with Slack or HipChat.
-This application creates virtual rooms so that the members of a team or the participants in a meeting can exchange files, photos, or just chat.
+This application creates virtual rooms so that the members of a team or the participants in a meeting can exchange files, photos or just chat.
 In other words, this tool will help one to create work rooms in chats.

 The conversations are also integrated with Google Suite so it will be easy to share it on Drive or in Google Docs content, as well as direct photos and videos that can be viewed directly in conversations.
 The addition of a search bar in the chat makes the conversation filterable and easy to retrieve the required information without having to manually scroll through.

-Hangouts Chat offers functions similar to those that already have Skype, Slack, Dropbox, and Evernote.
-Among the things that users will have access to are bots, such as one that is activated with the phrase “@meet,” which tracks users’ calendars to find time available to schedule a meeting.
+Hangouts Chat offers functions similar to those that already have Skype, Slack, Dropbox and Evernote.
+Among the things that users will have access to are bots, such as one that is activated with the phrase “@meet”, which tracks users’ calendars to find time available to schedule a meeting.

-One of the benefits of Hangouts Meet and Hangouts Chat is that being part of Google’s G-Suite business products, they will have more integration with the other offers of the technology giant.
+One of the benefits of Hangouts Meet and Hangouts Chat is that being part of Google’s G Suite business products, they will have more integration with the other offers of the technology giant.
 This would make it easier to locate files and photos to send, and do other things within the G Suite.

 Hangouts Meet is now available to all G Suite consumers, while the Chat application will be available within the developer program.
 For Hangouts Chat users, Google has announced a trial version of the program for G Suite customers.